luickk/MlAstConcurrencyAnalyser/README.md

 ## ML model

-Since it's difficult to generate a dataset, an unsupervised learning approach is the most obvious to choose.
+Since it's difficult to generate a dataset, a reinforcement learning approach is the most obvious to choose.
 The great problem is the generation of sample programs that are executable and *have a high enough entropy*.

-I'm relatively sure that if the code generation is not integrated in the model, as for example in a [GAN](https://de.wikipedia.org/wiki/Generative_Adversarial_Networks), the entropy and as such the possibility for concurrency/ sync bugs would be far too low.
-Also, it would be vastly inefficient, opposing to an optimized generator/ discriminator model.
+Since generating python code is simply too complex for a simple reinforcement learning model I created SICCL(Simple Initial Concurrency Configuration Language -> see below), which acts as an abstraction layer to the reinforcement learning model.
+Since finding a proper policy function for a "language" is difficult, I will be using a [model free approach](https://en.wikipedia.org/wiki/Model-free_(reinforcement_learning)).

+The basic values the model will optimise for are size (len of the SICCL script) and validity.
+Crashes or bad static scans (for example through valgrind) will result in bad scores...

 ## Code Generation